Black-Star-Institute/blackstar.github.io/docs/projects/aquarius.md

 # Project Aquarius

-Formerly Project GLEEM
+Formerly Project GLEEM.

+Project Aquarius was an umbrella term for various secret projects involving research into UFOnauts at Area 51.

 [Anon2023PDF](https://archive.org/details/anon_pdf_from_markdown)
-> Project Aquarius investigating an extraterrestrial entity “J-Rod” and its neuropathy
+> Project Aquarius investigating an extraterrestrial entity "J-Rod" and its neuropathy

 # Timeline